This Guy Spent Two Years Writing One Article About How the Star Wars Prequels Didn't Suck

 Do you think the yin-yang structure was intentional on Lucas’s part?

-You point out that there are a lot corresponding shots in the prequels and original trilogy, which I certainly didn’t realise.
+You point out that there are a lot corresponding shots in the prequels and original trilogy, which I certainly didn’t realize.

 The structure, to me, is undeniable.
 But how we interpret that, and maybe how we derive meaning from that, that’s a different story.
 Essentially, I just wanted to argue that this is what I think Lucas was going for just based on who he was as a filmmaker: the prequels were designed as a fall, and the originals were designed as a redemption.
 A lot of both material, he’s kind of beat against each other in that way.
 One represents the light side of the force, and the other represents the dark side of the force.
 And, you know, like I show in the piece, it doesn’t seem like it’s a coincidence that while directly in the middle of Attack of the Clones, there’s a figure of the yin-yang in the clouds, while Anakin just happens to be meditating.
 I would argue that that’s certainly intentional on his part.